 This class will review writing skills to include punctuation, capitalization, and grammar.
-It also focuses on preparing students for success in college classes with activities like learning styles, notetaking, time management and more.
+It also focuses on preparing students for success in college classes with activities like learning styles, note-taking, time management and more.

-Prerequisite(s): Co-requisite: English Composition I (COM 105) or Technical Writing (COM 110) based on placement guidelines or P/I
+Prerequisite(s): Co-requisite: English Composition I (COM 105) or Technical Writing (COM 110) based on placement guidelines or permission of instructor.